fstqwq/PipyV/README.md

 - I had handled the delays with care, including:

-  - Branches calculated at EX stage, except `JAL`  jumped at ID stage.
+  - Branches calculated at EX stage.
   - Use sequential circuits instead of combinational circuits when handling cache in order to decrease bottleneck timing slack by $5ns+$.
   - Carefully designed memory controller in order to achieve a fairly good speed.